penguin12b5/art-portfolio-spa/README.md

-# Oliver Tong — Art Portfolio
+# Art Portfolio Single Page Application

 A modern, visually stunning single-page web application showcased as a creative portfolio of artworks from middle and high school years (2022-2026).
 This project features a curated collection of paintings, drawings, digital art, printmaking, and architectural designs.